rozenmd/fridge-sensors/README.md

 You get two ways of feeding this micro-service data:

-1.  `POST` to http://localhost:3001/api the dataset (I provided this to match the requirements as much as possible):
+1.  `POST` to http://localhost:3001/api or https://fridge-rest.rozenmd.com/api the dataset (I provided this to match the requirements as much as possible):

 ```
 [